afamiliar/IC_network_demo/readme.md

--- change atlas to one with smaller ROIs?
--- redo pre-proc without spatial smoothing

 # README
+		Author: Ariana Familiar
+ 		January 10, 2020
+ 		University of Pennsylvania

-This repo provides MATLAB code for using informational connectivity to construct whole-brain networks with functional MRI data.
+This repo provides MATLAB code for using informational connectivity (IC) to construct whole-brain networks with functional MRI data.

 Tested on macOS 10.13.6 with MATLAB R2015B and R2019A.